dev-plutolabs/plutopad/README.md

 # PlutoPAD.h Library

-**ESP32/Arduino library for communicating with a PlutoPAD, allowing users to easily integrate the bluetooth controller into their projects.**
+**ESP32/Arduino library for communicating with a PlutoPAD, allowing users to easily integrate the wireless controller into their own projects.**

 PlutoPAD library manages all PlutoPAD states using a compact packet structure and provides user-defined callbacks for button events, connections, and disconnections.
 Ideal for robotics and embedded projects (like PlutoBUG), it offers a simple and reliable wireless control interface.